Available on: GameCube

 The first chapter serves as an introduction: while on a mission in Persia in 26B.C., a Roman centurion called Pius (the game spells it as “Pious”, but “Pius” is the proper Latin spelling) stumbles on an underground temple containing three artefacts, each representing a malevolent deity.
 Once Pius chooses an artefact, the associated deity turns him into a lich to do its bidding and summon it into the world.
 The red artefact represents Chattur’gha, the God of Matter, who looks like a mix between a lobster and a Langolier; the blue one represents Ulyaoth, the God of Magic, who looks like a jellyfish; and the green one represents Xel’lotath, the Goddess of Insanity, who looks like…uhh…an eel?
 With four arms?
 And a single eye?

-The choice of a deity essentially serves as a difficulty selector, as it determines the main type of enemies appearing in the game.
+The choice of a deity serves as a difficulty selector, as it determines the main type of enemies appearing in the game.
 Chattur’gha enemies are red and deal twice the damage.
 Ulyaoth enemies are blue and deal damage to both health and magic, and some can also explode if you don’t promptly chop their heads off.
-Xel’lotath enemies are green and deal damage to both health and sanity, although your character will gradually lose sanity simply from seeing enemies anyway.
+Xel’lotath enemies are green and deal damage to both health and sanity, although your character will gradually lose sanity simply from seeing any type of enemies anyway.
 Subsequent playthroughs force you to pick a different deity, and once you’ve picked all three, a final stretch of storyline will play out.
 A fourth deity called Mantorok, the Corpse God, which looks like a Lovecraftian shoggoth (a blob with lots of eyes and mouths) and is associated with the colour purple, also appears, but it’s more or less neutral and won’t actively try to harm the characters.